hakanolgun/notes-from-books/Software/react_native_optimization.md

 ### 08 - Optimize your app’s JavaScript bundle
 - Issue: Metro, the default JS bundler for React Native, produces a bundle that’s too large.
 - Solution: Use different bundlers like Re.Pack, ESBuild etc.
 - Benefits: Ship less JavaScript to your users.
-Save devel- opers’ time when bundling.
+Save developers’ time when bundling.

 ## PART 2